- Over 900 Authentic Original Synclavier sounds

 Does Synclavier Go! support iCloud storage?

 We are currently working on our next release, that will integrate with iCloud, so that the user’s custom libraries can be synced across devices and backed-up to the cloud.
 There may also be an option to share timbres with other users.
+In the meantime, you can backup and share your timbres through iTunes File Sharing.

 Will you be adding sampling to Go!?